atsmacode/aye-poker/README.md

 # Quick Start (Linux)

-The key steps to get the app started on a local devenvironment are:
+The key steps to get the app started on a local dev environment are:

 * Copy the .env.template to .env
 * Create a DB for the Symfony app